Harry Kalmer

-Life and Work
+Life and work

 Harry Kalmer was born in Bellville as fourth child of Kenneth Kalmer and Johanna Steyn; the family soon moved to Johannesburg where Harry completed his schooling before achieving his B.A. in Afrikaans-Nederlands and Drama at the University of Pretoria.
 From 1980-81 he was conscripted into the SADF and deployed as a lieutenant in Namibia; given the context of Namibia's war for independence, this was a formative period for some of his later creative work; he came to be classified as one of the Tagtigers, an anti-apartheid Afrikaans literary clique and was socially connected with Voëlvry, a loose but influential grouping of dissident performers usually characterised as Afrikaners but including a member classified as "coloured" and an English-speaker (albeit a thoroughly bilingual one).

 In 1983 Kalmer married Sanpat Hattingh, a fashion designer.
 For the rest of the 1980s they lived in Yeoville, which was then a "transgressive space"; in the 1990s they moved to neighboring Observatory and had two children, Daniël and Jana.
 From 1991 Kalmer left his job in advertising to be a freelance writer; in 2010 he registered at the University of Stellenbosch for an M.A. in creative writing, which he obtained in 2014.
-His death in 2019 came after a short struggle against cancer.
+His death in 2019 at age 62 came after a short struggle against cancer.